Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Introduction

+Black-box can be described as a device, system or an object which can be observed only in terms of inputs and outputs.
+However, the ongoing process within it, is considered unknown.
+Black-box objective function can be considered similar to any

+other Blackbox device where for any given input of the values of the parameters, only the value of the objective function is observed without any further knowledge about the structure, continuity or differentiability of that objective function.
+Now, consider the minimization problem

-In the field of computational mathematics, statistics and operational research, optimization problems on the simplex parameter space are pretty common.
-For example, some of the useful and convenient methods like modeling with splines (specifically B-splines), estimation problem in multinomial setup, Markov chain transition matrix estimation and estimation of mixture proportions of mixture distribution are a few of them.
-But there is a scarcity of specially designed algorithms for non-linear optimization of parameters coming from simplex.\\
+where $f(\mathbf{p})$ might have points of discontinuity, multiple local minimums and might not be differentiable over the domain.
+In the field of computational mathematics, statistics and operational research, optimization problems on the simplex parameter space are quite common.
+Some of the useful and convenient methods like modeling with B-splines (e.g., monotonic function estimation technique proposed in \cite{Das2017a},\cite{Das2017b},\cite{Das2018}), estimation of parameters in multinomial problems, estimation of Markov chain transition matrix, estimation of mixture proportions of mixture distribution (e.g., \cite{Basford1985}) are a few examples where the parameter space is given by a unit-simplex or a collection of unit-simplexes.